 In addition, in 2015, the HCC rendered its decision23 in the case of Public Power Corporation (PPC) v.
 Aluminium SA, accepting commitments offered by PPC.
 According to the HCC investigation, PPC, the incumbent producer and supplier of electricity in Greece, had allegedly abused its dominant position by refusing to supply Aluminium SA and by imposing on it unfair and discriminatory trading conditions.

 Recently, the Athens Administrative Court of Appeals issued its decision in the AEPI (the Hellenic Society for the Protection of Intellectual Property) case.24 The case was originally brought before the HCC, following a complaint by various music creators for AEPI's alleged abuse of dominance in the market for the management of copyright of Greek and foreign composers of musical works, by setting unreasonable fees for said management.25 The HCC compared fees charged by AEPI against fees charged by foreign collective management organisations (CMOs) (in particular by a Swiss CMO), concluding that the amount charged by AEPI, in relation to phonogram rights, was abusive.

 The HCC decision was challenged by AEPI.
 Following a lengthy process before Greek courts, the Athens Administrative Court of Appeals issued its decision on the case, ruling essentially that the comparison method employed by the HCC was the most appropriate due to the same object pursued by AEPI and CMOs, and the specific characteristics of the market.

 Remedies and sanctions

-The Greek Competition Act authorises the HCC to impose a series of sanctions, as well as behavioural or structural remedies, upon finding an infringement of Article 2 thereof and/or Article 102 TFEU.
+The Greek Competition Act authorises the HCC to impose a series of sanctions, as well as behavioural or structural remedies, upon finding an infringement of Article 2 thereof or Article 102 of the TFEU, or both.